 When making amends, we need to weigh the feelings and needs of the people who will be exposed to what we want to say and do.
-Since we are not always the best judge of what needs to be disclosed and when, we need to rely on God, our sponsor, and perhaps other trusted friends in recovery, for help and guidance in these decisions.
-Reviewing our intended amends with a sponsor or trusted friend helps us consider our motivation and the consequences of our intended actions.
+Since we are not always the best judge of what needs to be disclosed and when, we need to rely on God, our sponsor, and perhaps other trusted friends in recovery, for help and guidance in Reviewing our intended these decisions. amends with a sponsor or trusted friend helps consider us our motivation and intended of consequences our actions.
 Sometimes an indirect amends is the most appropriate choice (i.e. amends through changed behaviour).